-If your outside income itself exceeds the current base salary of the position from which you retired, then you will receive a monthly disability benefit of \$1.
-You will also maintain benefits such as medical, dental, and life insurance, which may require separate payments for monthly premiums.
+If your outside income itself exceeds the current base salary of the position from which you retired, then you will still receive a check for \$1.
+You will also maintain benefits such as medical, dental, and life insurance.

 If for any reason your allowance should have been offset and it was not, you are responsible for making up the overpayment.
 Any excess amount may be deducted from future allowance payments or may be collected from you directly.